-= Google APIs ٩] MyChat 🔻 Ť ø 0 0 :
+= Google APIs ٩] MyChat 👻 Ť ø 0 0 :

 API API Manager Overview

-ø Overview ← Disable
+Overview ← Disable

-0. Credentials Google Cloud Messaging [Go to Creden tials
+0+ Credentials Google Cloud Messaging A This API is enabled, but you can't use it in your project until you create credentials. s Go to Creden tials

+Click "Go to Credentials" to do this now (strongly recommended). -

+Google Cloud Messaging allows for push messaging to Android, IOS and Chrome users.

+Learn more

+Using credentials with this API

-41 Using an API key To use this API you need an API key.
+Using an API key To use this API you need an API key.
 An API key identifies your project to check quotas and access.
 Go to the Credentials page to get an API key.
-You'll need a key for each platform, such as Web, Android, and IOS.
-Learn more Your applie API key → Goog le servi ce
+You'll need a key for each platform, such as Web, Android, and iOS.
+Learn more 0-11 • -

+Your appli ication API key Goog le servi се

+Æ